Download video (45.29 MB)

 disappointed about and it could be very demoralizing for them as a

+consequence.
 The United States cannot afford to get involved in another

 military conflict with questionable results, and certainly in terms of time,